-Accuracy of dipstick self-testing of urine as been assessed in a single study of 212 women recruited while receiving routine care at an Australian antenatal clinic, who were then verbally instructed in urine collection and dipstick testing.
-Comparing women's and nurses' interpretations of the same dipstick result, the researchers found that women tended to over-estimate proteinuria.
+Accuracy of dipstick self-testing of urine as been assessed in a single study of 212 participants recruited while receiving routine care at an Australian antenatal clinic, who were then verbally instructed in urine collection and dipstick testing.
+Comparing study participants' and nurses' interpretations of the same dipstick result, the researchers found that participants tended to overestimate proteinuria.
 (106) These findings add support to the common midwifery practice of engaging clients in the interpretation of dipstick results, and suggest that midwives should double-check dipstick results if they are reported as positive.